axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 --------------

-The menu entry :guilabel:`Email settings` allows you to configure your preferences related to standard email notifications send by the Axon Ivy Engine.
+The menu entry :guilabel:`Email settings` allows you to configure your preferences related to standard email notifications send by the |ivy|
+Engine.

 .. hint::